 - Check out conservation projects in your own community and see what you can contribute.

-Spend Some Time with a Climate Organization Near You
+Dedicate Your Skills to a Climate Organization Near You

 - Register your community (church/synagogue, school, religious order, neighbourhood) to join the For the Love of Creation Campaign, a faith-based initiative for climate justice hosted by Citizen’s for Public Justice.

 - Webinars have become the forum for gatherings and discussions during the pandemic and so many groups are taking advantage.
 Check out Climate Legacy’s webinars on pensions, greening your portfolio and public funding for fossil fuels.